 Why did you choose to create a scholarship at Auburn University?

 My younger sister and I both graduated from the College of Business.
-We were amongst the first in our extended family (on both sides) to attend college.
-Neither of our parents were able to do that, and they wanted us to have a college education.
+We were among the first in our extended family (on both sides) to attend college.
+Neither of our parents was able to do that, and they wanted us to have a college education.
 We were on our own, though, in order to get that accomplished financially.
-Auburn assisted us with part-time jobs as well as the opportunity to pursue our education.
+Auburn assisted us with part-time jobs, as well as the opportunity to pursue our education.
 Our career and success today is a direct result of our time at Auburn.
 And we still maintain friendships established during that time.